A Harder-Narasimhan theory for Kisin modules

-Note that if $G$ is not simply connected, the fundamental representations may not be defined on $G$ but the representation with highest weight $n \chi_i$ will be for some integer $\chi$ and so $X^{\nu}_{\cP, \chi_i}$ as defined in Theorem \ref{thm:HNcomp} still makes sense.
+Note that if $G$ is not simply connected, the fundamental representations may not be defined on $G$, but the representation with highest weight $n \chi_i$ will be for some integer $\chi$.
+Therefore, $X^{\nu}_{\cP, \chi_i}$ as defined in Theorem \ref{thm:HNcomp} still makes sense.

 \begin{rem} We expect that the $X^{\nu}_{\cP, J}$ captures all discrete invariants which arise from HN-polygons. \end{rem}